 David Weinberger, Harvard Berkman Center

 The Association for a UN Live Museum has been established in Denmark to create the UN Live Museum.

 The Board of the Association consists of,

 Steen Andersen, UNICEF Denmark

 Charlotte Flindt Pedersen, Danish Foreign Policy Society

 The Association for a UN Live Museum is serviced by the UN Live Museum Secretariat.
 The Secretariat consists of,

 Emil Rostgaard Schelde

 Ana Carolina Villaça

-The work of developing UN Live is made possible through the generous support of Bikubenfonden, Det Obelske Familiefond, Nordeafonden, Realdania, NREP, Rambøll Foundation and Danida.
+The work of developing UN Live is made possible through the generous support of Bikubenfonden, Det Obelske Familiefond, Nordeafonden, Realdania, NREP, Rambøll Foundation, Danida, and the Andrew W. Mellon Foundation.
 In addition to financial contributions, Horten, PwC, Dalberg, and Nordic Development Corporation have provided pro-bono hours for the project.